Joseph Lloyd House: Alterations and restorations

-Major and minor renovations have been made to Joseph Lloyd Manor since its original construction between 1766 and 1767, but its eighteenth-century core remains intact.
+Major and minor renovations have been made to Joseph Lloyd Manor since its original construction between 1766 and 1767, but its 18th-century core remains intact.
 When John Lloyd II returned to Lloyd Neck following the evacuation of New York by the British, he updated interior architectural features that were likely damaged during the British occupation of the house.
 It is possible that his son, John Nelson Lloyd, changed the front door to the Greek Revival-style one that survives today and added a large porch.
-An 1884 print of Joseph Lloyd Manor depicting Victorian-era gables indicates that a major renovation occurred during the middle of the nineteenth century.
+An 1884 print of Joseph Lloyd Manor depicting Victorian-era gables indicates that a major renovation occurred during the middle of the 19th century.
 No further major alterations took place until 1908 when Anna Matheson Wood lived in the house.
 She added modern plumbing, heating, and electrical systems, and altered the floorplan by converting a closet and two small bedrooms into bathrooms and adding a large service wing off the kitchen.
 On the exterior front, Mrs. Wood replaced the Victorian-era gables with three Colonial Revival gabled dormers and removed the porch.
 She also added a portico off the side leading to a garden enclosed with low brick walls.
 When the Society for the Preservation of Long Island Antiquities (today Preservation Long Island) acquired the house, the organization embarked on a major preservation and restoration campaign to transform Anna Matheson Wood's Colonial Revival-style country house into a historic house museum.
-The Society reconstructed the Greek-Revival porch, removed Mrs. Wood's modern kitchen, and commissioned a series of architectural and paint analyses to bring the appearance of the interior back to the late eighteenth century.
+The Society reconstructed the Greek-Revival porch, removed Mrs. Wood's modern kitchen, and commissioned a series of architectural and paint analyses to bring the appearance of the interior back to the late 18th century.

 Slavery

-Slavery in New York dates back to seventeenth-century New Netherland and was essential to the social and economic development and growth of the region.
+Slavery in New York dates back to 17th-century New Netherland and was essential to the social and economic development and growth of the region.
 Since the 1670s, the Lloyd family participated in the slave trade, relying on enslaved laborers to make their land on Lloyd Neck profitable.
 Both the 1711 Henry Lloyd Manor house and the Joseph Lloyd Manor house were designed to accommodate the presence of enslaved people.
 At Joseph Lloyd Manor, enslaved families likely slept in the basement, attic, and a small, centrally located room on the second floor.
 Although the Lloyds and the people they enslaved lived under the same roof, a back staircase and rear passageways segregated the worlds of the enslavers and the enslaved.
 According to the 1790 United States Census, 15 people were enslaved across the Manor of Queens Village, making the Lloyds among the largest enslavers in what was then considered part of the Town of Oyster Bay in Queens County.
 In the 1793 inventory of John Lloyd II's estate, eight enslaved people are listed among his property at Joseph Lloyd Manor: John Potter, Judith Potter, Hannah, Boston, Benjamin, Samuel, Edward, Sarah, and Jupiter Hammon.
 The people the Lloyd family enslaved would form the basis of a resilient Black community that developed around Lloyd Neck.